akre96/akre96.github.io/_pages/now.md

 title: "What I'm Up To Now "
 permalink: /now/
 ---
+## As of January 2020
+### Graduate School:
+__Medical Informatics Ph.D.
+Program at UCLA__

+I am beginning my second quarter at UCLA.
+My winter quarter rotation will be working on the link between migraines and depression through the [UCLA Depression Grand Challenge](https://grandchallenges.ucla.edu/depression/){:targe="_blank"} under [Dr. Alex Bui](https://www.mii.ucla.edu/people/buia/){:target="_blank"}.
+My first rotation was under [Dr. Peipei Ping](https://cvdatascience.dgsom.ucla.edu/pages/){:target="_blank"} working on cardiovascular data science.

+### Work:
+__USC Keck School of Medicine__
+I currently work part time as a resource employee for the [Rong Lu Lab](https://ronglulab.usc.edu/){:target="_blank"}.
+A project studying acute lymphoblastic leukemia (ALL) has just had a manuscript submitted, and a second prject related to hematopoietic stem cell aging is being wrapped up.

+### Future Plans:

+__Entrepreneurship__
+My goal in beginning a Ph.D program was to understand bioinformatics and its applications in translational medicine enough to start a company in the field.
+I will be actively looking for the resources and mentors at UCLA and elsewhere to help ensure I am on the right track.

+Please feel free to reach out if you have any information or advice.

 ## As of June 2019
 ### Work:
 __USC Keck School of Medicine__